kernelmachine/ProductHunt-Scraper/README.md

 ProductHunt-Scraper
 ===================

-script to get todays hot products.
+Script to get todays hot products.

+To run, first install BeautifulSoup via commandline with:

+$ pip install bs4

+Then, run the code like so:

+>> import producthunt
+>> producthunt.ProductHunt().todays_products()